overtrue/phplint/README.md

 ### Warnings

 Not all linting problems are errors, PHP also has warnings, for example when using a `continue` statement within a `switch` `case`.
-By default these errors are not reported, but you can turn this on with the `warning` cli flag, or by setting the `warning` to true in the configuration.
+By default, these errors are not reported, but you can turn this on with the `warning` cli flag, or by setting the `warning` to true in the configuration.

 ## :heart: Sponsor me